nmearl/wsp-hubbles-law/day_four/hubble-intro.md

   - For example, if the slope is 5 meters per second per meter, it means that for every meter a runner is farther from the starting line, they are moving 5 meters per second faster.

 - **Slope in the Universe:**
-  - In the universe, the slope of the line on our plot of radial velocity versus distance is the Hubble constant ($H_\circ$).
+  - In the universe, the slope of the line on our plot of radial velocity versus distance is the Hubble constant ($H_0$).
   - This slope tells us how much faster a galaxy is moving away from us for each megaparsec (Mpc) of distance.
-If $H_\circ$ is 70 km/s/Mpc, it means that for every additional megaparsec of distance, the galaxy's velocity increases by 70 km/s.
+If $H_0$ is 70 km/s/Mpc, it means that for every additional megaparsec of distance, the galaxy's velocity increases by 70 km/s.

 ## Why the Slope Matters

 The slope is crucial because it directly gives us the Hubble constant, which has profound implications for our understanding of the universe.
-A precise measurement of $H_\circ$ helps us determine:
+A precise measurement of $H_0$ helps us determine:

 ```{dropdown} Given the relationship between velocity and distance, what can we infer about the universe?